AP® Human Geography Exam Format

 Types of Questions in the AP Human Geography Exam

-As mentioned earlier, the AP Human Geography exam has two question types that assess student proficiency in the three “Big Ideas.”
+As mentioned earlier, the AP Human Geography exam structure includes two question types that assess student proficiency in the three “Big Ideas.”
 However, simply possessing knowledge about the Big Ideas won't guarantee a high score.
 It’s critical to grasp how to respond to these questions effectively.
 The following is a list of the seven AP HUG units with their respective weights that you should focus on for your exam.

 Units Tested Exam Weight